Paying Debts to Family Members Before Filing for Bankruptcy

 This option probably seems attractive to family members worried about repayment.
 They may be concerned that you won’t want to or be able to pay them after bankruptcy and they won’t have any claim if they were listed as a creditor and you received a discharge.
 Can you simply pay them before you file?

-You can, but that doesn’t mean they’ll get to keep the money.
+That depends on how far in advance of filing bankruptcy you pay them, and whether you are treating them the same as other creditors.
 Bankruptcy is designed to help consumers get out from under crippling loads of debt while still treating creditors as fairly as possible.
-That means all creditors must be treated equally through your bankruptcy process.
+That means all creditors must be treated equally through your bankruptcy process and in the lead-up to filing.

 To that end, the bankruptcy trustee will investigate your financial activity during the “preferential transfer period.”
 For payments to non-family creditors, that period starts 90 days before you file for bankruptcy.
-The bankruptcy trustee can “claw back,” or reclaim for your bankruptcy estate, any payment over $600 made to a creditor during the preferential transfer period.
+The bankruptcy trustee can “claw back,” or reclaim for your bankruptcy estate, any payment above a certain threshold made to a creditor during the preferential transfer period.
+In 2026, that amount is $900.
 This rule aims to prevent you from paying off one creditor while discharging your debts to others through bankruptcy.

 Friends, family members, and business associates are considered “insiders” for bankruptcy purposes.
 For payments to insiders, the preferential transfer period starts one year before you file for bankruptcy.
 In other words, if you paid back a loan to your parents 7 months ago and you file for bankruptcy tomorrow, the trustee can take that money back from them and include it in your bankruptcy estate.

 Repaying a regular creditor or an insider during the preferential transfer period is not illegal.
 You won’t be in any legal trouble, but they won’t get to keep the money.
-Failing to disclose a payment of more than $600 made during the preferential transfer period, however, is illegal and could cause the court to deny your discharge.
+And, your family member could become entangled in your bankruptcy case.
+Failing to disclose a payment of more than $600 made during the preferential transfer period, however, is illegal and could cause the court to deny your discharge or worse.
 Transferring property with the intent of hiding it from creditors is also illegal; the bankruptcy trustee and your creditors will look at your financial history to see if you’ve transferred assets as gifts in order to keep them out of your bankruptcy estate.

 Exceptions to the Preferential Transfer Period

 A transfer made before you file for bankruptcy is avoidable (meaning it can be clawed back by the trustee) if you were insolvent at the time you made the payment.
 You are insolvent if your debts exceed your assets.
-So, if you repaid that loan to your parents 7 months ago, but your assets were greater than your debts at the time, the trustee can’t take the money back.
+Most people who file bankruptcy have been struggling with debt for a long time.
+But, that’s not always true.
+For instance, if you repaid that loan to your parents 7 months ago when you were solvent, then lost your job a month later and ended up filing bankruptcy, the trustee can’t take the money back.
 The court presumes that you are insolvent during the 90 days before you file for bankruptcy; proving that you were solvent during that time is very difficult.

-Even for payments made more than 90 days before you file for bankruptcy, it’s difficult to prove that you were solvent.
+Even for payments made more than 90 days before you file for bankruptcy, you may have to prove that you were solvent.

 For more information: Transferring Assets Before Bankruptcy in California